gdower/bhl2col/README.md

 # bhlinker

-BHLinker provides a link to the original description of a scientific name in BHL.
+BHLinker links nomenclatural events to BHL publications.

+Nomenclatural event is a description of a new scientific name or creation of a new binomial combination.
+In its simplest form a nomenclatural event can be described by a scientific name and a reference where this name officially appeared for the first time.